graalvm/workshops/native-image/containerisation/index.md

 We hope you have enjoyed this lab and learnt a few things along the way.
 We've looked at how you can containerise a Java application.
 Then we've seen how to convert that Java application into a native executable, which starts significantly faster than the Java application.
-We then containerised the native executable and have seen how that the size of the Docker image, with our native executable in it, is much smaller than the Java Docker Image.
+You then containerised the native executable and have seen how that the size of the Docker image, with your native executable in it, is much smaller than the Java Docker Image.

 Finally, we looked at how we can build mostly statically linked native executable s with Native Image.
 These can be packaged in smaller containers, such as Distroless and these let us shrink the size of the Docker Image even further.